tanzilhussain/transaction-fraud-risk-analyzer/README.md

 Fraud detection is inherently skewed.
 I learned to work with **imbalanced data**, carefully optimizing for **precision and recall** rather than accuracy.
 This meant adapting my threshold, using confusion matrices, and ensuring my classifier could detect rare but critical fraud cases.

 📊 **From Code to Communication**
-SHAP’s math is beautiful—but for everyday users, it can be overwhelming.
+SHAP’s math is beautiful, but for everyday users, it can be overwhelming.
 Building this as a **dashboard instead of a notebook** forced me to think through *how to translate model logic into plain language*.
 I added dynamic reasons, simple toggles, and friendly charts that expose the "why" without exposing the model to manipulation.

 ---